sgolodetz/millipede/trunk/Readme.txt

 millipede/install/bin/tests/{testname}/bin

 respectively.
 For the debug version (i.e. after running "make install" in the build-debug directory), the built programs will be at the corresponding locations in the install-debug directory tree.

+On Mac OS X:

+- Do the same as for Linux, but set CMAKE_OSX_SYSROOT appropriately in ccmake.
+On my system, it was "/Developer/SDKs/MacOSX10.5.sdk" (without quotes).

 ##############
 USING BRANCHES